Miccighel/MichaelSoprano/content/publication/conference-paper-aiudc-2019/index.md

   We describe an ecosystem called Readersourcing 2.0 which provides an implementation for two Readersourcing models [2, 3] by outlining its goals and requirements.
 Readersourcing 2.0 will be used in the future to gather fresh data to analyze and validate.
-publication: '*Book of Abstracts, 8th AIUCD Conference 2019 – Pedagogy, Teaching, and Research in the Age of Digital Humanities, page 251.
-Udine, Italy, 2019*'
+publication: '*Book of Abstracts, 8th AIUCD Conference 2019 – Pedagogy, Teaching, and Research in the Age of Digital Humanities*'
 url_pdf: http://aiucd2019.uniud.it/wp-content/uploads/2020/03/AIUCD2019-BoA_DEF.pdf
 ---